DALL-M: Context-Aware Clinical Data Augmentation with LLMs: DALL-M: Data Augmentation with LLMs

 \section{DALL-M: Data Augmentation with LLMs}

-The framework encompasses three main phases: (1) {\it Clinical Context Extraction and Storage}, (2) {\it Expert Input Queries and Prompt Generation}, and (3) {\it Context-Aware Feature Augmentation}.
-This pipeline ensures a comprehensive data augmentation process, from extracting clinical context to generating augmented features, all while leveraging the analytical power of LLMs.
+The proposed framework, DALL-M, aims to enhance clinical datasets by generating new, contextually relevant features using LLMs.
+The framework consists of three key stages: (1) Clinical Context Extraction and Storage, (2) Expert Input Queries and Prompt Generation, and (3) Context-Aware Feature Augmentation.
+Together, these stages form a comprehensive data augmentation workflow, ranging from the extraction of clinical context to the generation of enhanced features, all while leveraging the analytical capabilities of LLMs.
+These stages are illustrated in Figure~\ref{fig:main}.
+The following sections provide detailed descriptions of each phase.
+To improve clarity, we introduce a running example throughout this section: